 - using data for new purposes

 Why carry out a DPIA: As stated above a DPIA is a legal requirement in certain circumstances.
 A DPIA allows you to assess and integrate DPIA actions into your project plan, and deliver on them so that appropriate technical and organisational measures are put in place to mitigate risks to personal data.

-Where guidance or further information is necessary, consult the University DP Office at email@example.com and where relevant external stakeholders and experts.
+Where guidance or further information is necessary, consult the University DP Office at firstname.lastname@example.org and where relevant external stakeholders and experts.
 Please be advised that the DP Office will only review DPIAs involving human data subjects that are classified as high risk.
 Review the Information Risk Classifications to determine if you are working with high risk data.